Ammytz/Stranger-MD-/README.md

-# Hey👋 this ia the stranger Multi Device
+# THE STRANGER MULTI DEVICE